 As part of your course you have had many opportunities for reflective writing, but it is never too late to remind yourself of how you might approach it.

 - Be aware of the purpose of your reflective writing and state if it is appropriate.

 - Reflective writing requires practice and constant standing back from oneself.

-- Practice reflecting writing on the same event /incident through different people’s viewpoints and disciplines
+- Practice reflective writing on the same event /incident through different people’s viewpoints and disciplines.

 - Always reflect on what you have learnt from an incident, and how you would do something differently another time.